ci-group/revolve2/docs/source/physical_robot_core_setup/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **V1 is only available to CI Group.**

-For the V1 Robot some specific Hardware is required:

-* It is required to use a V1 HAT, available in the CI Group lab.
+* Obtain and attach a V1 HAT, available in the CI Group lab.
-* A V1 specific battery, available in the CI Group lab.
+* Obtain a V1 specific battery, available in the CI Group lab.

-Attach the HAT onto the RPi and put them into the housing.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Hardware setup for a V2 Robot